nicochunger/RV_NestedSampling/README.md

 # RV_NestedSampling

-In this repository I will implement Nested Sampling and Active Learning algorithms to analyze exoplanet data using the radial velocities method.
+In this repository I will implement Nested Sampling algorithms to analyze exoplanet data using the radial velocities method.